tomragus/CMI-PIU-Model/README.md

 ### ‣ 📊 The Data at Hand *(available to download from competition page 👉 [here](https://www.kaggle.com/competitions/child-mind-institute-problematic-internet-use/data))*

 From the institute's *Healthy Brain Network*, there is a roughly 4,000-entry dataset comprising measurements from various instruments, assessments, and questionairres - in particular, an assessment called the "Parent-Child Internet Addiction Test" (PCIAT), which is used to calculate the SII of each participant.
 There is also a collection of time-series data, collected via a wrist accelerometer given to roughly 1,000 participants to wear for up to 30 days continually while at home and going about their daily lives.
-This notebook is mostly focused on generating predictions using the first set of tabular data, but the time-series data is extensive and pretty interesting if you'd like to investigate it for yourself.
+This notebook is mostly focused on generating predictions using the first set of tabular data, but the time-series data is extensive and pretty interesting if you'd like to investigate it.

-I should give special credit to [Antonina Dolgorukova](https://datadelic.dev/) and her incredibly [extensive EDA](https://www.kaggle.com/code/antoninadolgorukova/cmi-piu-features-eda/notebook) for this competition - without it, I'm not totally sure how I would've been able to wrap my head around the nature of the problem here.
-Much of my EDA is an adaptation of her work, and I highly recommend checking out her work as she's quite well known in the Kaggle space.
+I should give special credit to [Antonina Dolgorukova](https://datadelic.dev/) and her incredibly [extensive EDA](https://www.kaggle.com/code/antoninadolgorukova/cmi-piu-features-eda/notebook) for this competition.
+Much of the EDA is an adaptation of her work, and I highly recommend checking it out.

 ### ‣ 📖 [full notebook](https://github.com/tomragus/CMI-PIU-Model/blob/main/CMI-PIU-Final.ipynb)

-### Docker:
+### Dockerfile:
 docker build -t cmi-piu-model .

 docker run -p 8888:8888 cmi-piu-model